Drive sales on autopilot with ecommerce-focused featuresSee Features

 - When should you email them?

 There is a ton of data on what time of day you should send emails, how long your subject lines should be, so you will not end up in spam, how often you should send emails, and much more.

 The best way to connect with every single subscriber, with the most relevant message, is by using trigger emails that respond to user behavior.

 In this guide, I’m going to walk you through what trigger emails are, why you should be using them, and the situations where they’re most effective.

-If you’re ready to increase the success of your email marketing campaigns, this is for you.
+If you’re looking for ways to optimize your email marketing campaigns, this is for you.